Anthropology

 Anthropologists and archeologists study the origin, development, and behavior of humans.
 They examine the cultures, languages, archeological remains, and physical characteristics of people in various parts of the world.
 Anthropologists and archeologists typically do the following:

 By drawing and building on knowledge from the humanities and the social, physical, and biological sciences, anthropologists and archeologists examine the ways of life, languages, archeological remains, and physical characteristics of people in various parts of the world.
-They also examine the customs, values, and social patterns of different cultures.
+They also examine different cultures' customs, values, and social patterns.

 Archeologists examine, recover, and preserve evidence of human activity from past cultures.
 They analyze human remains and artifacts, such as tools, pottery, cave paintings, and ruins of buildings.
-They connect their findings with information about past environments to learn about the history, customs, and living habits of people in earlier eras.
+They connect their findings with information about past environments to learn about people's history, customs, and living habits in earlier eras.

 Archeologists also manage and protect archeological sites.
 Some work in national parks or at historical sites, providing site protection and educating the public.
 Others assess building sites to ensure that construction plans comply with federal regulations related to site preservation.
 Archeologists often specialize in a particular geographic area, period, or object of study, such as animal remains or underwater sites.